 Associate Chair: Marybeth Pieri-Smith, RHIA, CCS-P, CPC, CMA (AAMA)

 Higher Learning Commission of the North Central Association of Colleges and Schools

 Chicago, IL 60602-2504

 Next Accreditation Due: 2021-2022

 National Accrediting Body:

-The Medical Assisting program at Battle Creek (AAS), Saginaw in conjunction with Lansing (AAS), Grand Rapids (Diploma, AAS) locations are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The Medical Assisting program at Battle Creek (AAS), Saginaw in conjunction with Lansing (AAS), and Grand Rapids (AAS) locations are accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), upon the recommendation of the Medical Assisting Education Review Board (MAERB).